Ensuring adequate and timely credit to Micro & Small Enterprises (MSEs) by banks – Identifying a success strategy.

 Table:5.
 Divergence in Guidelines of CGTMSE and RBI

 iv.
-Final claim be paid by the Trust to the MLIs after three years of obtaining of decree of recovery.
+Final claim is paid by the Trust to the MLIs after three years of obtaining of the decree of recovery.

 iii.
 No such condition

 The study concluded that divergence in guidelines issued by CGTMSE and RBI had contributed to poor growth of CGTMSE lending in Bank of Baroda, in Kerala.
 This is another challenge banks would be facing in financing MSEs.